TheresaLui/SelfHelpContent_v2/articles/problemscopingques.media/problemscopingques-media-amp-common.md

             "id": "amp_error_code",
             "order": 4,
             "controlType": "multilinetextbox",
-            "displayLabel": "What is the Error Code?",
-            "watermarkText": "Please provide the error code displayed in the Player.", "infoBalloonText": "See list of error codes and how to find them  <a href='http://amp.azure.net/libs/amp/latest/docs/index.html#error-codes'>here</a> in the documentation.", "required": false,
+            "displayLabel": "What is the error code provided by the player?", "watermarkText": "Please provide any error codes displayed in the Player.", "infoBalloonText": "See list of error codes and how to find them  <a href='http://amp.azure.net/libs/amp/latest/docs/index.html#error-codes'>here</a> in the documentation.", "required": false
         },
          {
             "id": "amp_drm_in_use",